justinctse/EvolutionSim/README.md

 `search_distance` - The distance that a creature can sense food at.
 If there is no food within the search distance, the creature will move randomly.
 Carnivores will only be attracted to creatures that they can consume.

+`fear` - The distance that a herbivore can sense carnivores at.
+Herbivores will move away from carnivores that they can sense.

 ### Carnivore Specific Traits

 `attack` - This is part of the formula that determines if a carnivore can eat a creature.
 Higher attack means that it is easier to eat other creatures.